 This means that you will have to read the lab in advance and discuss your plan of approach with your lab mates before attending lab.
 You will not have time during lab to make these decisions.
 You and your lab mates need to have a good idea of what you are going to do before you come to class.
+It doesn't hurt to write it down; this will help you write your entry for your electronic lab notebook.

-You need to bring your lab printout, any written plan of attack, and your photographic atlas for each lab.
+You need to bring your lab manual, any written plan of attack, and your photographic atlas for each lab.
 You are expected to work cooperatively with other students in a lab group to complete the assignment in the time allotted.

 During lab, you will have to document your activities.
 Documentation includes sketches, notes, photographs, data tables and graphs.
+You will have to include your documentation in your weekly entry in your electronic lab notebook.
 If you document with photos taken with your cell phone, you must be able to convert them to an electronic file.
 If you want to bring your personal digital camera to lab, you are welcome to do so.
-You will need to scan your sketches into electronic files so they can be posted.
+You will need to scan your sketches into electronic files or take digital photographs of them, so they can be posted.